 Education and scientific organisation have always played an important part in the activities of V.S.
 Zuev.
 He founded an efficient and creative collective of scientists - the sector of photochemical processes, which was later transformed into a laboratory.
-He was a member of the scientific council of the Academy of Sciences of the USSR on the problem of Coherent and Nonlinear Optics, the deputy editor-in-chief of Quantum Electronics journal since the moment of its foundation, chairman of the Council of Young Scientists of LPI, and chairman of the State Examinations Board at the Department of Physics of the Moscow State University.
+He was a member of the scientific council of the Academy of Sciences of the USSR on the problem of Coherent and Nonlinear Optics, a chairman of the Council of Young Scientists of the Lebedev Physics Institute, and a chairman of the State Examinations Board at the Department of Physics of the Moscow State University.
 As the head of a research school, he devoted considerable attention to the training of new highly qualified scientific personnel.
 More than a dozen Ph.D.s have obtained their degrees under his supervision.